Graduate School Presidential Dissertation Fellowship in the Arts, Humanities, Social Sciences, and Social Professions

 In order to be considered for this award, the student must:

-- Have passed the General Examination and attained candidate status by the time of nomination.
+- Have passed the General Examination and attained candidate status by the end of winter quarter 2018.

 - Be in a tuition-based program; students in fee-based programs are not eligible.